- 1 week pregnant

 At this stage, your belly has grown quite heavy and your skin feels stretched quite tight and taut over it.
 If you put your arms around and underneath your belly, your fingers may not touch.
 You may see your stretch marks turning a vivid red or purple color, and your belly button might look as if it has turned outward.

-This may also the time when your baby starts to naturally descend in a position to ideal for delivery - and is said to be ‘engaged’, or commonly, called ‘baby dropping’.
+This may also be the time when your baby starts to naturally descend in a position to ideal for delivery - and is said to be ‘engaged’, or commonly, called ‘baby dropping’.
 In this position, the fetus turns upside down, with her head engaged into your pelvic bone.
 This makes it look like your belly’s shape has shifted downward, and will put extra pressure on your bladder.

 41 weeks pregnant symptoms